dsyme/dsyme-presentations/design-notes/ces-compared.md

 // de-sugars to:
 // seq.Combine(seq.For(xs, (fun x -> seq.Yield(x+1))), seq.For(ys, (fun y -> seq.Yield(y+2))))
 ```
+In Haskell list comprehensions, this requires an explicit use of `++`.

 Likewise, in F# you can use `if/then/else` and sequencing to alternately yield one or two elements: